 In addition, vitamin C reacts with nitrates in urine to form nitrogen oxides, killing bacteria in the urine stream.
-As a result, bacteria are less likely to survive when the pH of urine is lowered.
+As a result, bacteria are less likely to survive when urine pH is lowered.

-UTIs have been treated with vitamin C for thousands of years, in various forms, such as cranberry juice, used to treat urinary tract infections.
-The lack of high-quality research, on the other hand, has made it difficult to determine whether or not increasing vitamin C intake can aid in the prevention or treatment of urinary tract infections.
+UTIs have been treated with vitamin C for thousands of years in various forms, such as cranberry juice, used to treat urinary tract infections.
+The lack of high-quality research, on the other hand, has made it difficult to determine whether or not increasing vitamin C intake can aid in preventing or treating urinary tract infections.

-According to limited research, combining vitamin C with other supplements may help to maximize the benefits of the vitamin in question.
+According to limited research, combining vitamin C with other supplements may help maximise the vitamin's benefits.

 A 2016 study involved thirty-eight women with recurrent urinary tract infections.
-Vitamin C, probiotics and cranberries were received three times a day for 20 days, followed by a 10-day break.
+Vitamin C, probiotics and cranberries were received thrice daily for 20 days, followed by a 10-day break.
 They went through this cycle three times in a row for three months.
-According to the study's findings, this could be a safe and effective method of treating urinary tract infections in the future.
+According to the study, this could be a safe and effective method of treating urinary tract infections in the future.

 According to the National Institutes of Health, women over 19 should consume at least 75 mg of vitamin C daily.
 In comparison, men should consume approximately 90 mg of vitamin C daily.
-Adults who smoke should increase their vitamin intake by 35 milligrams per day to compensate for lost time.
+Adults who smoke should increase their vitamin intake by 35 milligrams daily to compensate for lost time.